/ Undergraduate /

 This incorporates:

-• Being a sophisticated reader of literary and cultural texts and refining your professional reading, editing, and writing skills
+• Being a critical reader of texts and refining your professional reading, editing, and writing skills

-• Becoming adept at switching your style to suit different creative and professional contexts
+• Becoming adept at changing your style for different contexts and audiences

-• Developing skills in research and analysis, problem solving, digital content creation, and copywriting
+• Developing skills in research and analysis, problem-solving, digital content creation, and independent study

-These strands will ensure that you are ready for an exciting career.
-Equally important are the following, which are also important to our teaching and learning
+Equally important are the following, which are also central to our teaching and learning:

 · Confidence: the ability to answer questions without fear